SuLab/WikidataIntegrator/README.md

 [![PyPi](https://img.shields.io/pypi/v/wikidataintegrator.svg)](https://pypi.python.org/pypi/wikidataintegrator)

 # Installation #
 The easiest way to install WikidataIntegrator is using `pip` or `pip3`.
-WikidataIntegrator supports python3.6 and higher, hence the suggestion for pip3.
+WikidataIntegrator supports python 3.6 and higher, hence the suggestion for pip3.
 If python2 is installed pip will lead to an error indicating missing dependencies.

 ```
 pip3 install wikidataintegrator